 The Keys To A Better Life

-The key solutions to a better life are to save more aggressively, track your finances diligently using the best free financial tools, and move to a lower cost area of the country or world.
+The key solutions to a better life are to save more aggressively and track your finances diligently.
+Use the best free financial tools to optimize your finances.

-I’m serious about tracking your finances online.
-I’ve used Personal Capital’s free tools since 2012 and have seen my net worth and my financial peace of mind skyrocket since because I have control over my wealth.
+I've used Empower's free tools since 2012.
+Since then, my net worth and financial peace of mind have increased tremendously.

-We are seeing this with the migration out of expensive coastal cities like SF to way more affordable places like Austin, Houston, and Raleigh.
+We are seeing this with the migration out of expensive coastal cities to more affordable places like Houston.
 There is no reason to be stuck living in a city where you have to pay a whopping $4,300 a month for a regular two bedroom apartment when you can get a mansion for the same monthly cost.

 The global pandemic has encouraged the permanent trend of working from home.
 Therefore, you want to invest in heartland real estate.
 Valuations are cheaper and net rental yields are higher.

 It makes sense, since technology allows us to be untethered from an office while the cost of living has truly become untenable in many coastal cities.
-I’ve invested $810,000 in real estate crowdfunding to take advantage.
+Therefore, I've invested $954,000 in real estate crowdfunding to take advantage.

 When you can earn rental yields 4-5X greater without having to maintain the property thanks to real estate crowdfunding, I’m all over it.
 My SF rental property I sold in 2017 had a 2.4% rental yield.
 Once I sold, I reinvested the proceeds in commercial property in places like Texas with 10% – 13% rental yields.